achicks15/CorrFunction_NMRRelaxation/README.md

 General Overview of Code:
 Python code to calculate the protein backbone NMR relaxation 1H-15N T1, T2 and heteronuclear NOE parameters via fitting the N-H bond correlation functions to a sum of exponentials

-Originally written as a standalone Jupyter notebook, but is in the process of being adapted to stand alone script.

 Outline of Code:
 1. Calculate the backbone N-H bond vectors